Undergraduate Research Opportunity Program | College of Education and Human Service Professions

 Getting Started: Your first goal is to determine your area(s) of research interest.
 UROP projects can either be based on a student's idea or can be centered around a faculty member's already existing project.
 You need to decide where your interests lie in order to find the appropriate mentor.

-Find a Faculty Mentor: If you need some ideas on where to find a faculty mentor, look here.
+Find a Faculty Mentor: If you need some ideas on where to find a faculty mentor, ask your professors, TAs or academic advisor for names of faculty members working on research in your interest area.
 Some important things to keep in mind are: approach specific faculty members with some idea of what their research is about (you can find this on departmental web sites) so that you show them you are serious about working with them; be persistent - if someone says "no," ask them for a recommendation of others you might approach; start the process well before the deadline so you are not rushing a potential mentor.

-Complete the Application: Once you have a mentor, and the two of you have discussed what your project will entail:
+Complete the Application and submit your proposal: Once you have a mentor, and the two of you have discussed what your project will entail:

-- Have your faculty mentor complete online a Faculty Mentor Recommendation Form.
+Have your faculty mentor complete a Faculty Mentor Recommendation Form online.

 Specific Proposal Steps: